Iran's leader reaches out to U.S., vows to resolve nuclear row

 LAST TALKS DEADLOCKED

-His words were likely to reinforce a sense of cautious optimism in the West, despite the fact that negotiations over Iran's nuclear programme have long frustrated both sides.
+His words were likely to reinforce a sense of cautious optimism in the West, despite the fact that negotiations over Iran's nuclear program have long frustrated both sides.

 The last high-level talks between Iran and world powers - the United States, Russia, China, Britain, France and Germany - were held in April and failed to break the deadlock.